josdem/hugo/content/techtalk/spring/spring_boot.md

 * Easy setup
 * Very lightweight
 * Easy to test
-* You can create web, standalone, API or executable applications

 This post shows you how to create a simple Spring Boot project with this features: